Songbird1978/Password-Generator-App/pseudocode.md

 -Create an Object from all the arrays of characters

--create an array to store user input - empty array with userLength, Uppercasecharacters, Lowercase Characters, Specialcharacters.
+-create an empty array to store user choices.

 -create prompt alerts with the following messages:-

 1. ask the user how long they would like their password to be.

 1a.
 If the user inputs a number outside of 10-64, an error message is displayed.

+1b.
+The user is asked again, to input their length of password.

 2. When answer is correct, store the answer in an empty array variable.